Does this situation sound familiar to you...

-See how Hubspot use the signup button as CTA on their Facebook Page.
+See how Medium uses the signup button as CTA on their Facebook Page.

-Use Twitter Ad platform to generate leads: website cards, lead generation cards, promoted video ads, promoted tweets with a link & image.
+Use Twitter Ad platform to generate leads: website cards, lead generation cards, promoted video ads, promoted tweets with a link and image.

 Find the twitter ads option under the drop down menu in the upper right-hand corner.
 Select the twitter card option and then click on create lead generation card button.